 DIY Sensory Bins!

 One great play based learning activity that you can do at home is make your own sensory bins!
-It is super simple and inexpensive.
+It is super simple and budget friendly way to enrich your child’s learning.
 You can have kids focus on a skill like sorting by color or fine motor work like scooping and pouring.
-If you use kid friendly tongs or tweezers to sort colors you’re combining 2 skills; fine motor work with math (sorting) work.
+Try kid friendly tongs (we used household tongs with rubber coated tip) or tweezers (also try other fine motor tools) to sort colors you’re combining 2 skills; fine motor work with math (sorting) work.

 What is a Sensory Bin?